ravi-bala13/ravi-bala13/README.md

 A dedicated and efficient Full-Stack Web Developer skilled in MERN stack and am an avid learner.
 ## 🙋‍♀️👩‍🎓 About me...
 - 🌱 I’m currently learning ...Full Stack Web development at Masai School
 - 👀 I’m interested in ...
-Web development
+Web development and also problem solving and Designing work.
 - 👨‍💻 All of my projects are available at My <a href="https://balamurugan-portfolio.vercel.app//">Portfolio</a>
 - 📫 How to reach me ... via call or whatsup 7639550495... via Mail bals161616@gmail.com
-- ⚡ Fun fact: I love to hear music in my leisure time.
+- ⚡ Fun fact: I love to drawing and hear music in my leisure time.

 <br/>